gstamp/dom-text-extraction/README.md

 Extract readable article content and metadata from HTML (Defuddle-powered).

-This library was ported from Obsidian Clipper.
+This library was ported from the text extraction pipeline in Obsidian Clipper.

 ## Install